-Prior to the NetComm acquisition on July 1, 2019, our investing activities consisted primarily of expenditures for lab and computer equipment and software to support the development of new products and increase our manufacturing capacity to meet customer demand for our products.
+Other than the NetComm acquisition on July 1, 2019, our investing activities consist primarily of expenditures for lab and computer equipment and software to support the development of new products and increase our manufacturing capacity to meet customer demand for our products.
 In addition, our investing activities included expansion of and improvements to our facilities.
 As our business expands, we expect that we will continue to invest in these areas.

-Net cash used in investing activities during the year ended December 31, 2020 was \$5.6 million and consisted of purchases of property and equipment of \$5.2 million and purchases of software licenses of \$0.4 million.
+Net cash used in investing activities during the year ended December 31, 2021 was \$5.3 million and consisted of purchases of property and equipment of \$3.9 million and purchases of software licenses of \$1.4 million.